Take a Walk in Romantic Vienna…

 Overview of Vienna

-Vienna is a study in contrasts: it’s a city steeped in rich, regal history, with evidence of the Habsburg Empire all around ~ & yet, walking its streets, it still feels like you’re in an entirely modern city.
-Brimming with history ~ yet cutting edge.
-Elegant palaces ~ surrounded by contemporary art.
-Opulent coffee houses ~ alongside neo-retro cafes filled with pop art.
-It’s this juxtaposition of the past with the future that, I think, makes Vienna so exciting.
+Vienna is a study in contrasts.
+It’s a city steeped in rich, regal history, with evidence of the Habsburg Empire all around.
+And yet, walking its streets still feels like you’re in an entirely modern city.
+Brimming with history….yet cutting edge.
+Elegant palaces…surrounded by contemporary art.
+Opulent coffee houses…alongside retro cafes peppered with pop art.

 It’s this contradiction & juxtaposition of the refined, elegant past with the modernity of the future that makes Vienna so exciting.